Dragons (Biology)

 Fire dragons may have smooth or rough horns, plates, and claws, but generally lean more in the middle.

-Fire dragons favor frills over spurs, meaning they will usually have frills growing istead of spurs.
+Fire dragons favor frills over spurs, meaning they will usually have frills growing instead of spurs.

 Electric Dragons